-The total number of pieces within a screwdriver set can range widely from five or six screwdrivers to well over one hundred pieces—although that doesn’t mean a hundred screwdrivers.
-Rather, “piece total” refers to the number of screwdrivers, screwdriver bits (magnetic heads of different types and sizes that fit into an all-purpose screwdriver handle), screwdriver handles, and any other added features that come with the kit.
+The total number of pieces within a screwdriver set can range widely from five or six screwdrivers to well over 100 pieces—although that doesn’t mean 100 screwdrivers.
+Rather, “piece total” refers to the number of screwdrivers, bits, handles, and any other added features that come with the kit.
 For instance, a 100-piece set may contain four screwdrivers, two all-purpose handles, 84 different bits, one extension bar, one flexible extension bar, and eight specialty heads.

 Storage is another consideration, as you’ll want to house your screwdrivers together neatly.
 Some kits with five or more screwdrivers don’t include a storage container, while others have an enclosed box, a fabric carrier, or a simple plastic stand.
 Unless you already have a home tool box or kit with dedicated screwdriver storage, get a set with its own storage.

-Even simple, straightforward screwdrivers can have some additional features, such as specially insulated versions for use in electrical situations.
-Other screwdriver kits may include heavy-duty shafts, tips, and handles intended to be used as both chisels and screwdrivers.
+Even simple, straightforward screwdrivers can have some additional features, such as specially insulated versions for use in electrical jobs.
+Other screwdriver kits may include heavy-duty shafts, tips, and handles intended for use as both chisels and screwdrivers.
 There are also screwdriver sets designed for those in the electronic repair industry that often contain flexible extension bars and a wide variety of precision tips for use with tiny screws.

 Our Top Picks